osowatzke/ECE_574A_Assignment2/README.md

 Finally, run `cmake --build .` to compile.

 Once the build directory is created, you should only have to run the cmake commands from the build directory.

+### Running the code

+There is currently a `FileParser` which supports parsing behavioral netlists.
+It can be run from the build directory by issuing the following command:

+`.\src\FileParser.exe ..\circuits\<circuit_name>`

+where <circuit_name> is the name of the circuit you wish to parse.